WiktorPaprocki/Sales-Management-Project/README.md

 - Dim_Customer,
 - Fact_Internet_Sales
 One data source (sales budgets) were provided in Excel format and were connected in the data model in a later step of the process.
-I also explored the data and made a preliminary analysis in MS SQL Server.
+<br /> I also explored the data and made a preliminary analysis in MS SQL Server.

 ## Power BI Dashboard (Sales Dashboard 1.pbix)
-Imported necessary tables into Power BI and created relationships which are shown on the screenshot below Created Calendar Table and changed data types to proper
+Imported necessary tables into Power BI and created relationships which are shown on the screenshot below
+<br /> Created Calendar Table and changed data types to proper
 ![Power BI relationships](https://github.com/WiktorPaprocki/Sales-Management-Project/assets/125204368/1ac6d27d-4ddb-45ca-82fa-5fb45723bfed)

 The finished sales management dashboard with two pages: